Hydraulic Motors vs Electric Motors for Operating Slurry Pumps

 The difference in how hydraulic and electric motors generate power will determine how well each type of motor handles challenging conditions.
 Electric motors use magnets and copper wire windings to create electricity.
 These windings change resistance when covered in fine dust or moisture, and salt spray results in corrosion.

 Hydraulic motors are powered by separate diesel engines which generate power by burning liquid fuel (gas or diesel) to compress hydraulic oil inside of a cylinder that powers the pump.
-Hydraulic oil is a fluid designed to resist compression with the result of moving pistons that can power practically anything.
-With no electricity being generated and no delicate windings involved, hydraulic power units work well in the dirtiest and most challenging environments.
-Hydraulic power units are also enclosed and operated at a distance from the actual pump, keeping them clean.
-They’re also the best choice for submerged installation since hydraulic units are more easily sealed than electric motors.
+Hydraulic oil is a fluid designed to resist compression from moving pistons that can power practically anything.
+HPUs work well in the dirtiest and most challenging environments with no electricity being generated and no delicate windings involved.
+HPUs are also enclosed and operated at a distance from the actual pump, keeping them clean.
+They’re also the best for submerged installation since hydraulic units are more easily sealed than electric motors.

 Secondary Equipment

-When it comes to operating a slurry pump, it’s never as simple as hooking any motor directly to the pump and getting good results.
-With slurry pumping causing dramatic changes in power demand during normal operation, both electric and hydraulic motors require secondary equipment for proper pump operation.
+Operating a slurry pump is never as simple as hooking any motor directly to the pump and getting good results.
+Slurry pumping causes dramatic changes in power demand during regular operation, so electric and hydraulic motors require secondary equipment for proper pump operation.

-In general, hydraulic power units are relatively easy to connect to slurry pumps with few other accessories.
-These units tend to include governors and other built-in features that help the diesel engine scale to the demand of the pump with few extra parts.
+HPUs are relatively easy to connect to slurry pumps with few other accessories.
+These units tend to include governors and other built-in features that help the diesel engine scale to the pump’s demand with few extra parts.
 If more control is needed for precise slurry movement, programmable logic controllers (PLCs) are easily integrated.

-Most electric motors require some kind of step-down controller that is placed between the motor and the pump.
-This is because A/C motors, the most common kind of electric models, only generate a fixed amount of power.
-Since moving a slurry with mixed solids leads to rapid changes in demand for power, variable frequency drives (VFDs) are often necessary, especially for the large 3-phase motors used for pump operation.
+Most electric motors require some kind of step-down controller placed between the motor and the pump.
+This is because an A/C motor, the most common electric model, only generates a fixed amount of power.
+Since moving a slurry with mixed solids leads to rapid changes in power demand, variable frequency drives (VFDs) are often necessary, especially for a sizeable 3-phase motor used for pump operations.

 How to Size the Motor

-Regardless of which type of motor the engineer chooses, picking a specific model that is capable of handling a slurry pump’s requirements requires the same calculations.
+Regardless of which type of motor the engineer chooses, picking a specific model capable of handling a slurry pump’s requirements requires the same calculations.
 Start by determining the various input factors, such as the flow rate in gallons per minute and the desired amount of pressure.
-This allows the engineer to choose the right pump, which they can then check for required RPM and torque numbers.
+This allows the engineer to choose the right pump to check for required RPM and torque numbers.
 Avoid trying to size a motor’s maximum operating output directly to these requirements; instead, pay attention to the optimal operating range.
 This range is often only 50% of peak possible power output.
-Keeping the motor in that range as much as possible during pump operation results in reduced wear, a longer lifespan, and fewer equipment failures that lower productivity.
+Keeping the motor in that range as much as possible during ideal pump operation reduces wear, a longer lifespan, and fewer equipment failures that lower productivity.

 Conclusion